ohlsen-cg/ohlsen-cg/README.md

-- 👋 Hi, das ist das git repository von Niels (@ohlsen-cg).
+👋 Hi, das ist das git repository von Niels (@ohlsen-cg).
+Bei Fragen, einfach fragen.

 <!---
 ohlsen-cg/ohlsen-cg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.